aBuiDev/userOSandGeolocation/README.md

 ## **R7** | Identification of the problem you are trying to solve by building this particular marketplace app:
 ####

-Currently, there are no online platforms specifically developed for users to buy and sell gaming pc parts.
+Currently, there are no online platforms specifically developed for users to buy and sell second-hand gaming pc parts.
 PC components, especially gaming components, become obsolete quickly.
-For example, a little over a year ago, NVIDIA released their first RTX series graphic cards, however recently (October 2020), a new generation of RTX graphic cards have now been released - rendering the first generation of RTX cards obsolete.
+For example, a little over a year ago, NVIDIA released their first RTX series graphic cards, however recently (October 2020), a new generation of RTX graphic cards have now been released - rendering the first generation of RTX cards obsolete/outdated.
+The first generation of RTX card leading the market for a year is actually a long time compared to other years.
 In some years, the release of new graphics cards could cause the latest generation of technology to be outdated after only six months.
 With the introduction of NVIDIA's ray tracing technology, all previous generation cards (the GTX series) are now considered obsolete due to the influx of new generation gaming that adopts ray-tracing.

 <br>